Census 2021 statistics for England and Wales have achieved National Statistics accreditation.

-The Code ensures that the statistics published by government serve the public.
-When producers of official statistics comply with the Code, it gives users of statistics and citizens confidence that published government statistics are:
+The Code ensures that statistics published by the government serve the public.
+It does this by setting out practices that we must commit to when producing official statistics.
+When government statistics comply to the Code, the statistics are:

 - of public value